Yang Zhi (empress): As empress dowager

 Empress Dowager Yang was buried in a way most unfitting for an empress.
 The superstitious Empress Jia thought she might make accusations to the spirit of Emperor Wu after her death, so had her buried face down and also with various amulets and magical herbs that were intended to suppress her spirit.
-It was not until 307, long after Empress Jia's own defeat and death, that she was restored to her empress title and reburied with imperial honors.
+It was not until 5 May 307, long after Empress Jia's own defeat and death, that she was restored to her empress title and reburied with imperial honors.
 She was given a temple in which to be worshipped but was not worshipped in her husband Emperor Wu's temple.
+Yang Zhi would be the last empress dowager of the Western Jin; the next empress dowager of the Jin dynasty was Yu Wenjun, who was given the title about 33 years after Yang's death.

-In 341, during the reign of Emperor Cheng, her cult was merged into the temple of Emperor Wu.
+In c.May 342, during the reign of Emperor Cheng, her cult was merged into the temple of Emperor Wu.